How The CAC Model Works

 What is National Children’s Alliance?

-NCA is the national association and accrediting body for a network of 939 (and counting!)
+NCA is the national association and accrediting body for a network of 961 (and counting!)
 Children’s Advocacy Centers—CACs.
 We provide support, advocacy, quality assurance, and national leadership for CACs, all to help support the important work that CACs do in communities across the country.
-CACs provide a coordinated, evidence-based response to children who have been abused in all 50 states.
+CACs provide a coordinated, evidence-based response to children experiencing abuse in all 50 states.